Protect Eclipse RCP Applications

 The below RCP applications have been compiled to native code using Excelsior JET:

 You may also check our Eclipse RCP testsuite that confirms the maturity of the Excelsior technology.

 Excelsior JET implements the Equinox Runtime core at the JVM level, which effectively enables the AOT compilation technology for Eclipse RCP applications.
 In previous versions of Excelsior JET, RCP applications could be only handled via the JIT compiler that comes with the JET Runtime, just like it is done by the standard JRE.
 Unfortunately, that approach did not provide any security as the application classes had to be distributed in the original bytecode form.

 - What are the supported platforms?

 Windows and Linux running on x86 (IA-32) or compatible hardware.
+Update: As of version 8, native 64‑bit Windows executables can also be produced.
 For more details, refer to System Requirements.

 - What are the supported Java (micro)versions?